Creating A To Do List In WordPress

 There is just so much work to do and things to remember.
-You have deadlines to meet, projects to complete, meetings to attend, fires to put out, deliveries to make, commitments to keep and so on.
-The amount of things that need to get done never seems to stop.
+You have deadlines to meet, projects to complete, priorities to attend to, fires to put out, deliveries to make, commitments to keep and so on.
+The “doing” never seems to end.

-Now … on top of all this, add the extra workload of trying to promote and grow your business online and keeping your website or blog updated with fresh content and everything suddenly begins to feel unmanageable and out of control.
+Now … on top of all this, add the extra dimension of trying to promote and grow your business online and maintaining your website updated with fresh content and everything can start becoming unmanageable and chaotic.

-Whether you run a business, website, blog, or manage a project, you need to be able to organize and prioritize your activities, track your progress, and, if necessary, delegate tasks to other people efficiently.
+Whether you are running a business, website, blog, or managing a project, it’s important to be able to organize and prioritize your activities, keep track of your progress, and, if necessary, assign tasks to other people effectively.

-A ”tried and true” method that can help you save time, reduce stressful workloads, and allow you to gain some control is to use a “to-do” list.
+A proven tool that can help you save time, reduce stress, and allow you to take control is to use a “to-do” list.

 Here are just a few of the many benefits of using to do lists:

-Creating to-do lists means that you won’t have to keep remembering stuff or clutter your head with details.
-Once things are jotted down on a to do list, your head is free to process other information and you can focus on other areas that could be more important.
+Creating to do lists means that you won’t have to try to memorize things or store information inside your head.
+Once things are recorded on a to do list, your mind is free to process information and you can focus on other important areas.

 Be More Strategic

-Having to do lists help you better handle events.
-If you find that a meeting has been cancelled or extra time has been made available because some part of the process was completed sooner than expected, you can quickly reorganize and reschedule and continue moving forward with little to minimal loss of focus.
+Using to-do lists let you better deal with events.
+If a meeting suddenly gets cancelled at the last minute or extra time has been made available when a task gets completed sooner than expected, you can quickly reorganize and continue working without loss of focus.

-As you can see, there are many benefits to using a to do list, both in business and in your personal life.
-Creating to-do lists, then prioritizing tasks and working systematically increases your business productivity and efficiency.
+As you can see, there are many benefits to using to do lists, both in business and in your personal life.
+Create a list, prioritize your list items and work in a systematic way and your business productivity and efficiency will surely improve.

-In this detailed tutorial we are going to show you how to easily add to do lists to your WordPress site to improve business efficiency and productivity using a great little WordPress plugin called Cleverness To-Do List.
+In this detailed step-by-step tutorial you are going to learn how to create to do lists in WordPress to improve business efficiency and productivity using a great little plugin called Cleverness To-Do List.

 Cleverness To Do List